Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Open problems

 We make the following conjecture. \begin{conj} Let $N\geq 1$.
 Then for all $p\geq 2$, it holds

 \end{conj} The case $p=\infty$ follows from the Cauchy--Schwarz inequality.
 The $p=4$ case is also true, as mentioned in Remark \ref{rem: LinftyL4}.
 The $p=2$ case follows from a simple argument using the Plancherel identity for $\R\times\R$.
 By interpolation, we are missing the $2<p<4$ part of the above conjecture, which would follow from the critical case $p=3$.
+We mention that the above conjecture, if true, is sharp.
+The bound $N^{1-\frac3p}$ is seen to be saturated by testing against $\widehat{\phi}=\ca_{[-N,N]^{2}}$ and evaluating the $L^p_{t,x_1}([0,\frac{c}{N^2}]\times [0,\frac{c}{N}])$ norm, for some fixed small $c$.